varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/types-checkpoint.md

 (content:references:variables-character-string-types)=
 ## Character and String Types
 Textual data on a computer is represented as the `String` data type. `Strings` in languages such as [C](https://en.wikipedia.org/wiki/C_(programming_language)) were modeled as a sequence of characters, where each character was type `Char`.
 Further, characters were represented via the [American Standard Code for Information Interchange (ASCII) system](https://en.wikipedia.org/wiki/ASCII), which was a set of `7-bit` teleprinter codes for the [AT&T](https://www.att.com) Teletypewriter exchange (TWX) network.
-For example, the character `A` in the ASCII system has index 65.
+For example, the character `A` in the ASCII system has an index of 65.
 Later, `8-bit` character mappings were developed, i.e., the so-called [extended ASCII systems](https://en.wikipedia.org/wiki/Extended_ASCII), which had $0,\dots,255$ possible character values.

-However, today some this remains and some things are very different.
-For example, modern languages have sophisticated built-in `String` types constructed using the [Unicode](https://en.wikipedia.org/wiki/Unicode) character set.
+However, modern languages use sophisticated built-in `String` types constructed using the [Unicode](https://en.wikipedia.org/wiki/Unicode) character set.
-* The [Unicode](https://en.wikipedia.org/wiki/Unicode) standard, which encodes approximately 1.1 million possible characters, where the first 128 of these are the same as the original ASCII set.
+* The [Unicode](https://en.wikipedia.org/wiki/Unicode) standard encodes approximately 1.1 million possible characters; the first 128 of these are the same as the original ASCII set.
 [Unicode](https://en.wikipedia.org/wiki/Unicode) characters, which use up to 4$\times$bytes (32-bits) of storage per character, are indexed using the `base 16` (hexadecimal) number systems.

 Let's consider the representation of the character `J` in the ASCII and [Unicode](https://en.wikipedia.org/wiki/Unicode) systems ({prf:ref}`example-unicode-J`):